Leier Family Chart

 In July of 1901, as reported in the Brooklyn Eagle, Amelia and her 15-year-old son William, along with her brother Charles’ family, were dragged into court in Flatbush to answer a charge of disorderly conduct filed by 13 of their neighbors on Newkirk Avenue, for “assaults made both with violent force and in profane and obscene language.”

 According to 13-year-old Perry Wheeler (who appeared in court with a bandaged head and black eye), he was riding his bicycle by the defendants’ houses when he was “knocked down, kicked, pounded with a stick and frightfully abused by word of mouth.”
+In other testimony, he declared that William had knocked him off his bicycle and beat him, that Charles Nowasky choked him, and Amelia beat him with a two-foot long club.

 In defense, Amelia’s brother, Charles Nowasky, stated that the Wheeler boy “had deliberately ridden his bicycle over one of the infant Nowaskys”, probably one of his sons, 2-year-old Frederick or 3½-yr-old Charles.
 Amelia corroborated her brother’s testimony.
 I have been unable to find out how this all ended.